sonsofdesert/11-express-and-mongo/README.md

 * Write a question and observation on canvas

 ## Learning Objectives
-* Students will be able to create a single resource API using the express framework
+* Students will be able to create a RESTful single resource API using the express framework
 * Students will be able to persist data using MongoDB
 * Students will interact with MongoDB through Mongoose